ilyabirman/Jouele/README.md

 Adding some data-attributes to change the behavior or appearance of the player.

 #### `data-length (String)`
-Specifies the total length of the track, so that it occurs immediately without pressing the "play" button.
+Shows the total length of the track, so that it is displayed immediately without pressing the "play" button.
 Examples for track of 2 minutes 47 seconds length: `data-length="2:47"`, `data-length="167"`

 #### `data-pause-on-space (Boolean)`
-Specifies whether to stop the track by pressing the space bar.
+Specifies whether to stop playback by pressing the spacebar.
 Default parameter is `true`.

 #### `data-scroll-on-space (Boolean)`
-Specifies whether to scroll the page after pressing the space bar and pausing the playing track.
+Specifies whether to scroll the page after pressing the spacebar and stopping playback.
 Works only if the `data-pause-on-space` is set to `true`.
 Default parameter is `false`.

 #### `data-hide-timeline-on-pause (Boolean)`
-Specifies whether to hide timeline of the track, when it is not playing.
+Specifies whether to hide timeline of the track, when playback is stopped.
 Default parameter is `false`.

 ### Skin
-Adding `jouele-skin-dark` class to the link initialized by Jouele changes to predefined "dark" skin.
+Adding `jouele-skin-dark` class to the link initialized by Jouele changes to predefined "dark" theme.
 For example:
 ```html
 <a href="http://audio.ilyabirman.ru/Ilya%20Birman%20-%20News.mp3" class="jouele jouele-skin-dark">Ilya Birman: News</a>
 ```

-A developer can create a custom skin having examined the CSS-file `jouele.skin.css`.
+A developer can create a custom theme having examined the CSS-file `jouele.skin.css`.
-To install a new skin you need to do the following steps:
+Follow these steps to install a new theme:
 - In `jouele.skin.css` change all `jouele-skin-dark` selectors to the new name following the pattern `jouele-skin-` (for example, `jouele-skin-blue`).
 - Add to the link initialized by Jouele `jouele-skin-{skin_name}`class.
 - Link the changed `jouele.skin.css` file to the page after `jouele.css`.